skip to Main Content

 Publications

-The Thoreau Society Bulletin, first published in 1941, the year of the Society’s founding, continues to be a vibrant vehicle for reporting on upcoming events and new discoveries in and about the world of Thoreau.
+The Thoreau Society Bulletin continues to be a vibrant vehicle for reporting on upcoming events and new discoveries in and about the world of Thoreau.
 Since 1966, The Concord Saunterer has been the leading academic journal of Thoreau studies.

 Archives

 Since then, the Society has amassed major collections of maps, letters, manuscripts and other Thoreauviana.
-Our holdings include the papers of the pioneering Thoreau scholars Walter Harding and Raymond Adams, cofounders of the Society, and of Roland Wells Robins, who discovered the remains of Thoreau’s cabin at Walden in 1945.
+Our holdings include the papers of our cofounders Walter Harding and Raymond Adams, and of Roland Wells Robins, who discovered the remains of Thoreau’s cabin at Walden in 1945.
 New donations continue to enhance the value of the collections.

 The Thoreau Society archives are available to researchers at the library of the Thoreau Institute in the town of Lincoln, Massachusetts, next door to Concord and located amid the Walden Woods.
 To facilitate the use of these collections, the Society supports two modest fellowships awarded annually: one for graduate students, a second for scholars and writers generally.